axoflow/axosyslog-core-docs/content/filterx/function-reference.md

 ### Mixed match groups

-If you use mixed (some named, some unnamed) groups, the output is a dictionary, where {{< product >}} automatically assigns a key to the unnamed groups.
+If you use mixed (some named, some unnamed) groups in your regular expression, the output is a dictionary, where {{< product >}} automatically assigns a key to the unnamed groups.
 For example:

 ```shell
 ${MY-LIST} = json(); # Creates an empty JSON object